Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Scholarships

-For that reason, plenty of social service organizations and employers offer BSW and MSW scholarships:
+Plenty of social service organizations and employers offer BSW and MSW scholarships:

 - Professional Organizations.
 This includes national organizations like the National Association of Social Workers (NASW) and the Council on Social Work Education (CSWE).
-California also has its own chapter of the NASW as well as other state-based organizations that strive to make social work education more accessible.
+California also has its own chapter of the NASW, as well as other state-based organizations that strive to make social work education more accessible.

 - Local Charity and Service Agencies.
 Some homeless outreach agencies, advocacy organizations, and community-based service providers offer scholarships and other funding opportunities to students dedicated to supporting their causes.